Karel Kramář: Early career

 His aim of transforming Austria, coupled with his belief that Russia had turned towards democracy, led Kramář to launch a movement for Slav unity.
-In 1908, he founded Neo-Slavism, based on the principle of equality among the Slav nations in contrast with Russian-dominated Pan-Slavism of the past.
-Despite staging two congresses - in Prague in 1908 and Sofia in 1910 – and attempts to found a Slav bank and to stage a Slav industrial exhibition, the initiative failed to achieve Slav unity and reorientate the Habsburg Empire towards Russia.
+In 1908, he founded Neo-Slavism, based on the principle of equality among the Slav nations in contrast with the Russian-dominated Pan-Slavism of the past.
+Despite staging two congresses – in Prague in 1908 and Sofia in 1910 – and attempts to found a Slav bank and to stage a Slav industrial exhibition, the initiative failed to achieve Slav unity and reorientate the Habsburg Empire towards Russia.
 Disagreements amongst the Slav nations proved insurmountable and Neo-Slavism faded away in the atmosphere of increasing international tension prior to the outbreak of the First World War.

 Kramář pushed the government to provide greater legal expression of the Czech language, for instance allowing court cases in Bohemia to be conducted in Czech rather than German and for bilingual signs in both German and Czech at Army bases in the "Czech lands" of Bohemia, Moravia and Silesia.
-Kramář had little love for the House of Habsburg, which as the British historian R.W.
-Seton-Watson observed that for more than 500 years had showed nothing but "detestation" of the Czech people, but he was willing to accept that the Czechs remain part of the Austrian Empire, provided that the empire was reorganized to give greater autonomy to the "Czech lands" that consisted of the provinces of Bohemia, Moravia, and Silesia.
+Kramář had little love for the House of Habsburg, but he was willing to accept that the Czechs remain part of the Austrian Empire, provided that the empire was reorganized to give greater autonomy to the "Czech lands".

 A liberal nationalist with close ties to the political elite in Prague and Vienna, Kramář pursued a policy of cooperation with the Austrian state as the best means of achieving Czech national goals before the First World War, even as he favored closer ties between the Czechs and the Russian Empire.
 His commitment to this policy of cooperation with the Austrian government ("positive politics" in the parlance of the day) led him to resign his leadership of the Young Czech party in 1914 as the party drifted toward a more nationalist and oppositional stance.
 By 1914, Kramář was already drifting out of the political mainstream.